or EVERY PICTURE TELLS A STORY DON'T IT.

 Now we get to the private man, the soul of my Dad.

-My dad makes time for me and is always interested in my thoughts.
-Sometimes we talk all day long, me sitting across from him at his gorgeous ( Milo Baughman?) burlwood Parsons desk.
-He just moves the books off the extra chair and away we go– exploring ideas, mine and the abundance of his percolating through his protean mind; we already know he’s open minded; see where he sorts out the plethora of his inspirations and influences on the bulletin board behind his desk.
+This is his private board where he sorts out the magnitude of inspirations and influences. busy as he is, he always makes time for me and is interested in my thoughts.
+Sometimes we talk all day long, me across from him at his gorgeous ( Milo Baughman?) burlwood Parsons desk.
+He just shoves the books off the extra chair and off we go– exploring, investigating, contemplating and laughing ourselves silly.
+Because, with all these wonderful qualities, he must have a good sense of fun.

-Now we know this about my fantasy father…. the devoted family man, the consummate professional… though worldly, he is tender; though decisive, he is warm; though sophisticated, homey; though erudite, free.
+Now we know this about fantasy father…. the devoted family man, the consummate professional… though worldly, he is tender; though decisive, warm; though sophisticated, homey; though erudite, free.

-but as all characters in a dream are aspects of the dreamer….maybe I”ve uncovered some aspects of myself ???
+but as all characters in a dream are said to be aspects of the dreamer….maybe I”ve uncovered something about myself ?

 THAT would be nice.